-A cleft lip and/or palate occurs when the tissues of the mouth and/or lip do not form properly during early foetal development.
-Cleft lip and palate can occur together or separately within a newborn baby.
-A cleft lip only, generally does not cause any feeding or speech difficulties.
+A cleft lip and/or palate occur when the tissues of the mouth and/or lip do not form properly during early foetal development.
+A cleft palate is a hole in the roof of the child’s mouth so that there is a connection between the nasal cavity and the mouth.
+A cleft lip is when the top lips do not join together and a gap is left in the lip.
+Cleft lip and palate can occur together or separately within a new-born baby.
+If a child has a cleft lip only, they generally do not have any feeding or speech difficulties.
 However, a baby with a cleft palate will have difficulties with early feeding if the cleft is not surgically repaired.
-Often a child with a cleft palate - even if it has been repaired - will have some difficulties with speech production.
+Often a child with a cleft palate (even if it has been repaired) will have some difficulties with speech production.

 - Babies with cleft palate will generally have difficulty with sucking and swallowing (feeding) because they are unable to form a seal around the teat and produce the pressure and suck needed to extract the milk from the bottle or teat.